 - Different revenue-generating models and channels

 So, let’s start reading.

-What Types of Users are Involved in the Taxi Business?
+What Types of Users Are Involved in the Taxi Business?

-- Business Owners- Taxi platforms and taxi apps provide a good source of income for companies since they will allow an individual or company to buy licenses to hand in taxi drivers, who pay them money in exchange.
+- Business Owners- Taxi platforms and taxi apps provide a good source of income for companies since they allow an individual or company to buy licenses to hand in taxi drivers, who pay them money in exchange.

 How Does the Taxi Business Work?